 Makerspaces: They seem to be all the buzz, but the concept that drives them isn’t new.
 For many years, we’ve been focused on directing every moment of our students’ lives.
 As parents, the lives of children are scheduled to the point they never have a moment to decide for themselves what to do.
+As teachers, if our students don’t look like they’re working, we worry that someone will think they aren’t learning.
 So when did we decide as adults that play is a bad thing?

 Exploration is key to problem solving, critical thinking and self-regulation.
 Children learn by role-playing real-life situations, rearranging toys, touching materials or using items in unconventional ways.
 So why not include Makerspaces in our school environments?

 It might have taken 5 minutes if we’d explained or modeled how to do it, but instead our students struggled to make their pulleys work for about 20 minutes.
 From the corner of the room we heard cheering.
 One group made a pulley by tying the yarn to the doorknob and stringing it through the handle of the water bottle.
 Another group saw this and decided to improve on the pulley by including one of the spools.
 Another student asked if the way a pulley is pulled changes it’s name and then looked it up online.
 Two students from the first group went to another group that was struggling to help.
 The resulting pulley was an improvement on the first pulley.
 At the end of half an hour every student had made a pulley and could explain how it worked.